kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 </details>

-As you can see, we successfully ran both the `data_processing` and `data_science` pipelines, generating a model and evaluating it.
+As you can see, the `data_processing` and `data_science` pipelines ran successfully, generated a model and evaluated it.

 ### Slice a pipeline